braskielab/Cortical_QC_Tool/README.md

-# Cortical_QC_Tool
+# Cortical QC Tool
-For OHBM 2019 Software Demonstration
+Software Demonstation done at Demonstrated at OHBM 2019

+Steps to use in a bash en

+1)Run 'make_cortical_pngs_slices_qsub.sh' to create directories with image files 2)Run 'make_cortical_QC_internal_braskie.sh' to create the webpage